prisma/prisma1/content/04-Reference/03-API/02-Queries.md

 }
 ```

+> You can click the **Play**-button in the code snippet to run the query and see the server response.
+You can also modify the query and observe the changes in the responses that are sent by the server.

 Here's a list of available queries.
-To explore them, use the [playground](!alias-oe1ier4iej) inside your project.
+To explore them, use the [playground](!alias-uh8shohxie#playground) inside your project.

-* Based on the [types](!alias-ij2choozae) and [relations](!alias-goh5uthoc1) in your [GraphQL schema](!alias-ahwoh2fohj), [type queries](!alias-chuilei3ce) and [relation queries](!alias-aihaeph5ip) will be generated to fetch type and relation data.
+- Based on the [model types](!alias-eiroozae8u#model-types) and [relations](!alias-eiroozae8u#relations) in your type definitions, [type queries](#type-queries) and [relation queries](#relation-queries) will be generated to fetch type and relation data.
-* Additionally, [custom queries](!alias-nae4oth9ka) can be added to your API using [Resolvers](!alias-xohbu7uf2e) that are implemented as serverless functions.
+- Additionally, [custom queries](#custom-queries) can be added to your API using [Resolvers](!alias-su6wu3yoo2) that are implemented as serverless [functions](!alias-aiw4aimie9).

-Some queries support [query arguments](!alias-on1yeiw7ph) to further control the query response.
+Some queries support [query arguments](#query-arguments) to further control the query response.

+## Type queries

 ### Fetching a single node

-For each [type](!alias-ij2choozae) in your project, the Simple API provides an automatically generated query to fetch one specific node of that type.
+For each [model type](!alias-eiroozae8u#model-types) in your project, the Simple API provides an automatically generated query to fetch one specific node of that type.
 To specify the node, all you need to provide is its `id` or another unique field.

-For example, for the type called `Post` a top-level query `Post` will be generated.
+For example, for a type called `Post` a top-level query `Post` will be generated.

 #### Specifying the node by id

-You can always use the [system field](!alias-uhieg2shio#id-field) `id` to identify a node.
+You can always use the system-managed [`id` field](!alias-eiroozae8u#inique-ids-and-the-node-interface) to identify a node.

-> Query a specific post by id:
+Query a specific post by its `id`:

 ```graphql
 ---